wf_psf.data.data_zernike_utils

 • zernike_prior (Optional[np.ndarray or tf.Tensor]) – The precomputed Zernike prior.
 Can be either a NumPy array or a TensorFlow tensor.
 If a Tensor, will be converted to NumPy in eager mode.

 • centroid_dataset (Optional[object]) – Dataset used to compute centroid correction.
-Must have both training and test sets.
+Must have both training and validation sets.

 • positions (Optional[np.ndarray or tf.Tensor]) – Positions used for computing CCD misalignment.
 Must be available in inference mode.